MicrosoftDocs/learn/learn-pr/github/github-actions-automate-tasks/includes/2b-workflow-components-github-actions.md

 #### Steps

 A step is an individual task that can run commands in a job.
-In our example, the step uses the action `actions/checkout@v2` to checkout the repository.
+In our example above, the step uses the action `actions/checkout@v2` to checkout the repository.
 What's interesting is the `using: ./action-a` value.
 This is the path to the container action that you build in an `action.yml` file.
-We went over the contents of this file in the What is GitHub Actions? section above.

 #### Actions